New Jersey Natural Gas’ Proposed Pipeline

 January 18, 2018: The parties complete the briefing of PPA’s appeal of Pinelands Commission Resolution PC4-17-10.

-December 2018: NJNG begins building the pipeline in Ocean County, where it has road permits.
-It did not start building in Burlington County, because Burlington County has not issue permits.
+November 2018: NJNG begins building the pipeline in Ocean County, where it has road permits.